Oduanir/Bioinfo_Project_2024/README.md

 The submission deadline for your project is 15 MAY 2024 (to be confirmed).

 Note that it is permissible to integrate your code and report within a single notebook, as well as to combine the notebook with standalone code files.
 However, the report must be consolidated into a single document for submission.
 The evaluation criteria will prioritize the following, in order:

-Adherence to the provided instructions,
+- Adherence to the provided instructions,
-The clarity of your code,
+- The clarity of your code,
-The clarity of your report,
+- The clarity of your report,
-The relevance and efficiency of your code,
+- The relevance and efficiency of your code,
-The significance and accuracy of your findings.
+- The significance and accuracy of your findings.

-Last Session:
+## Last Session:

-The final session, scheduled for 12th April 2023, will be dedicated to presentations:
+The final session, scheduled for 10th April 2024, will be dedicated to presentations:

-You will have 15 minutes to present.
+- You will have 15 minutes to present,
-Discuss the current progress of your work.
+- Discuss the current progress of your work,
-Outline your next steps, unless your project is already complete.
+- Outline your next steps, unless your project is already complete,
-Have your code and a draft of your report ready for discussion.
+- Have your code and a draft of your report ready for discussion,
-There is no need to prepare formal slides or other presentation materials.
+- There is no need to prepare formal slides or other presentation materials,

 Aim to speak for approximately 5 minutes, leaving about 10 minutes for questions and answers.

-## Mandatory general instructions:
+## Mandatory General Instructions:
-- The programming language used must be Python (and only Python),
+- Programming Language: Your project must be coded in Python exclusively,
-- No dependencies other than Python modules should be used (Jupiter notebooks accepted),
+- Dependencies: Only Python modules are allowed for use, including Jupyter notebooks,
-- Unzipping your archive will produce a folder name "nom_prenom", this is "your folder",
+- Archive Content: Extracting your archive should create a folder named "nom_prenom" (your folder),
-- The code should run once your folder is placed in this repository (i.e. use relative paths only!!),
+- Code Execution: Ensure your code runs correctly when your folder is placed within this repository by using relative paths only,
-- The code should not produce any file outside of your folder,
+- File Management: Your code must not create any files outside of your designated folder,
-- The code must be commented,
+- Code Comments: All code should be thoroughly commented,
+- Coding Standards: Adhere to PEP 8 guidelines as closely as possible for coding style,
+- Testing: Include unit tests within your code,
-- The code must follow PEP 8 as much as possible,
+- Design Paradigm: Your code should be designed in an object-oriented manner as much as possible,
-- The code must contain unit tests,
-- The code must be object-oriented.

-Note: the objective is to perform an analysis.
-Therefore, you should not (necessarily) aimed to produce a bioinformatic pipeline robust to changes in the data format for example.
+Note: The primary goal is to conduct an analysis.
+You are not required to develop a bioinformatics pipeline that is robust to data format changes.
+However, it's crucial to ensure the accuracy of all analyses by any necessary means.
-However, it is expected that you ensure that all analyses are correct, in a way or in another.

-## Final note:
+## Final Note:
-You will find in the following several steps to help you for the analysis of the data.
-Some steps will tell you exactly what to do, and some will be very open, requiring an investigation and a reflexion.
-Before coding an analysis you could have imagined, present it to me so that I can advise you.
-Also do not rush the avalaible steps, follow the cadence of the sessions.
-For difficult steps, I will initiate and conduct the reflexion.
+Within this document, you will find a series of steps intended to guide your analysis.
+Some steps provide clear instructions on what to do, while others are more open-ended, requiring investigation and thoughtful consideration.
+Before implementing any analyses you conceive, present them for approval to ensure they align with project goals.
+Do not rush through the available steps; follow the session pace instead.
+For more challenging steps, I will guide the discussion and thought process.

 # Step 1 - Data Preprocessing

-You have access to the raw data of the study in the folder "Data".
-This folder contains two information:
+You have access to the raw data for the study in the "Data" folder.
+This folder contains two types of information:
-- The RNA counts of each sample,
+- The RNA counts for each sample,
-- An annotation file, giving information on the experiment, and (more interestingly) the samples.
+- An annotation file providing details on the experiment and, more importantly, the samples.

-Download the data and start to preprocess them.
+Begin by downloading the data and initiating the preprocessing.

-## Gather RNA counts
+## Gather RNA Counts

-To analyze the samples, you will need to merge them into a single Python object.
-One standard way to do this is to build a dataframe (or any "table like" struture) such as each row is "sample" and each column is a "gene".
-Make sure to test your dataset, so that if you change something later on, errors can be catch easily.
+To analyze the samples, you will need to consolidate them into a single Python object.
+A common approach is to create a dataframe (or any "table-like" structure) where each row represents a "sample" and each column represents a "gene".
+It's crucial to thoroughly test your dataset to ensure that any future modifications can be easily identified and corrected.

-Don't forget that the code should be object-oriented.
+Remember, your code must follow an object-oriented design.

-You can fit your code on the exact state of the data, i.e., design your code to work on thise data on not necessarily on other.
-Here is an example on how you can load the data
+Your code can be specifically tailored to the current state of the data, meaning it should be designed to work with this particular dataset rather than being universally applicable.
+Below is an example of how you can load the data.

 ```python
 import pandas as pd
 import glob